 - Use the Creative Templates API to create, update, list, or archive creative templates in your Kevel network.

-- [Beta only] Use Kevel Studio to create and update Creative Templates using a UI.
-To gain access to the Studio beta, email support.
+- Use Kevel Studio to create and update Creative Templates using a UI.
+Learn more about Studio »

 Before you start building your template with the API, it is helpful to determine:

 - The name of the creative template (which should be unique for each template)